pip is a command line program. When you install pip, a

 Run your project’s CI (test suite, build process, etc.) using the new resolver, and let us know of any issues.

-If you have encountered resolver issues with pip in the past, check whether the new resolver fixes them, and read Fixing conflicting dependencies.
+If you have encountered resolver issues with pip in the past, check whether the new resolver fixes them, and read Dealing with dependency conflicts.
 Also, let us know if the new resolver has issues with any workarounds you put in to address the current resolver’s limitations.
 We’ll need to ensure that people can transition off such workarounds smoothly.

 If you develop or support a tool that wraps pip or uses it to deliver part of your functionality, please test your integration with pip 20.3.